CareerExplorer’s step-by-step guide on how to become a dental assistant.

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a dental assistant is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a dental assistant or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 While it may be possible, in some jurisdictions, to get a dental assistant position without a high school diploma or GED, job candidates who have a diploma invariably enhance their employability.
 In addition, a high school diploma is generally necessary for certification in the profession, especially for assistants who train on the job.

 Throughout high school, aspiring dental assistants should focus on biology, chemistry, and anatomy classes.
 They should also consider volunteering or working in a customer service field to begin developing interpersonal and communication skills, which are regularly called upon in this occupation.